 Work Boot Width Guide: B, D, and E Widths Explained with Chart

 Boots have been essential to human history, serving various purposes from protection against the elements to fashion statements.
-But when it comes to finding the perfect pair of boots, one of the most critical factors to consider is the width of the boot.
+However, when it comes to finding the perfect pair of boots, one of the most critical factors to consider is the width of the boot.

 Work Boot Width Guide Basics